 Deliverables include (by the system):

-- Working application system and interfaces, databases, and technical infrastructure
+- Working application systems and interfaces, databases, and technical infrastructure

 - List of enhancement requests